wp-plugins/ewww-image-optimizer/readme.txt

 = Installing gifsicle =

 If you have root access to your server, you can install gifsicle from the standard repositories.
 If you are on shared hosting, read on...
 These steps can/should generally all be done via the command line

+1. I've compiled a static binary (32-bit x86) available at http://files.shanebishop.net/files/gifsicle.zip
+1. Download and extract it anywhere outside your web folder, and provide the path on the plugin settings page.

+If the above binary isn't working for you, you can compile it like so:

 1. Download the latest version of [gifsicle](http://www.lcdf.org/gifsicle/) to your home directory
 1. Uncompress gifsicle: *tar xvzf gifsicle-1.67.tar.gz && cd gifsicle-1.67*